 At any-rate many Bible critics don't even get that the lack of Virginity itself isn't what makes this hypothetical crime a potentially capital offense, that is addressed later.
 It's the lying about it.

 Now to many Feminists the very concept of Virginity exists only because of this broken hymen myth.
 So they feel The Bible endorses it by even using the word at all.
 It's mostly a modern thing in the post enlightenment world to try to define Virginity purely clinically.

 The concept of Virginity need not require a physical change, it's just a term that means a lack of a certain kind of sexual experience.

 What's viewed as sexist is that until very recently only women were perceived as losing something when they have sex.
-And The Bible is kind of consistent with that.
+And The Bible in the Old Testament is kind of consistent with that.

 The other major reason why Female Virginity is so important in Scripture is for The Doctrine of The Virgin Birth.
 The purpose of which is only to demonstrate the Supernal nature of the Incarnation, it is not all to suggest a only a Virgin would worthy to bear The Messiah.

 But is male virginity really completely unheard of in The Bible?
 Revelation 14 says poetically/symbolically of the 144,000 in verse 4